 Professor Dearing comments: “By bringing all this information together, we have been able to track the condition of the natural, ecological capital over a 60 year period.
 More specifically, in the past 30 years, modern agricultural techniques have helped to lift many Chinese rural communities out of poverty, but mechanisation and fertilisers have degraded soils and water quality.
 It is not clear if this disparity between enhanced agricultural productivity and declining environment health can be rebalanced.”

 The study authors hope their findings can be used to inform and guide regional managers to prioritise their most urgent environmental issues and identify strategies to tackle these.

-Poverty alleviation strategies in eastern China lead to critical ecological dynamics has just been published in Science of the Total Environment and can be found online as an Open Access article in the journal Science of the Total Environment.
+Poverty alleviation strategies in eastern China lead to critical ecological dynamics has just been published in the journal Science of the Total Environment.